 It’s important to spend a great deal of time with Emu chicks so they will imprint on you, and they will end up following you everywhere.
 If you frequently pet and touch your Emu chick, they will grow accustomed to human touch and won’t react negatively to it as adults.

 They do grow quite quickly, so you’ll need to be prepared to have a good place for them outside that is well protected against predators.
 Once they are adults, they can defend themselves perfectly.

-For bringing an adult Emu home with you, it isn’t recommended unless they have been hand-raised by another person since they hatched.
+As for bringing an adult Emu home with you, it isn’t recommended unless they have been hand-raised by another person since they hatched.
 Even then, the Emu won’t trust you or form the same kind of bond as one that you raised yourself.

-What Do You Feed an Emu?
+What to Feed an Emu

 Emus are omnivorous, so they eat a variety of vegetation and animal protein.
 A fully mature Emu will eat as much as 1.5–1.75 pounds of food every day.

 You can also look into ratite feed that has been made with Emus in mind.
 Don’t forget the water!
 They can drink about 2–5 gallons (9–18 liters) of water every day, so clean and fresh water must be available at all times.